AdaCore/training_material/courses/ada_essentials/013_hello_world/99-summary.rst

   * Semantics and Syntax may be different, but concepts are similar

-* Starting to learn some of the words we use in Ada to describe these concepts
+* We’ve taken the first step in speaking about these concepts in Ada’s own language

 * On to the real work!